How Much Are Americans Saving for College, Retirement and Emergencies?

 “People might be interpreting budgets in different ways,’’ Lusardi said.
 “We see budgets across all the groups, but we don’t see them influencing behavior.
 They don’t appear to be helping people to save more or plan a lot more for retirement.
 It makes me wonder what sort of data we really captured.’’

 Lusardi was most encouraged by the increased savings for children’s college education, particularly with higher or equal planning rates seen among Asians, Hispanics and African-Americans.
+Financial help for African Americans to lesson dependence on student loans and high-interest lending, would help improve savings rates.

 “African-Americans and Hispanics are often seen as very vulnerable groups in financial capability,’’ Lusardi said.
 “But we are seeing more people in these groups aspiring to a college education.
 They may be more motivated to plan because of recent financial situations and they could see a college education as an achievable door to the middle class.’’